Nabhya-Shah/Companion_V.3/README.md

 ---

-*Built with Groq, NetworkX, Flask, and D3.js*
+*Built with Groq, Docker vLLM, NetworkX, Flask, and D3.js*